Calculating Weighted (aka Blended) Overtime for an Employee With Multiple Pay Rates

 If an employee who earns more than one hourly rate works overtime, how do you determine their overtime rate?
 Which hourly rate do you use to run payroll?

 You can determine an employee’s overtime wages by finding the weighted average overtime.
-Weighted overtime, sometimes called blended overtime, is the average of an employee’s different pay rates.
+Weighted overtime, also called blended overtime, uses a weighted average of the employee’s different pay rates, based on how many hours they worked at each rate.
 Then, you must use this weighted regular rate to find their overtime wages.

 Overtime isn’t the only thing you should worry about if you want to follow workplace laws.